jar0l/crypto/README.md

 # crypto
-Multiplatform Console Crypto Tool
+Cross-platform Crypto Tool

 **Introduction:**

-Crypto is a command line utility that allows you to encode, decode, encrypt, decrypt and digest with files of any size.
+Crypto is a command-line utility that allows you to encode, decode, encrypt, decrypt and digest with files of any size.
 It has more than 64 bases, 35 cipherers and 126 digestive algorithms.

 **System requirements:**

-This application is an executable console for x86 processors, and has been developed in C Sharp under .Net 2.0.
-This means that it's necessary to have installed the framework libraries in your system.
-In this sense, the application can be executed on other platforms that aren't Windows by means of [Mono](http://www.mono-project.com/).
+This application is a console executable for x86 processors, and has been developed in C Sharp under .Net 2.0 Framework.
+This means that it's necessary to have installed the [.Net](https://www.microsoft.com/net) libraries in your system.
+In this sense, the application can also be executed by means of [Mono](http://www.mono-project.com/).

 For the rest, just copy the executable file to any folder you want, and run it with the desired command line option, according to your needs.